Before creating an application to process time-series data with TDengine, consider the following:

 📄️ Query Data

-This chapter introduces major query functionalities and how to perform sync and async query using connectors.
+This document describes how to query data in TDengine and how to perform synchronous and asynchronous queries using connectors.

 📄️ Stream Processing